MoReeseMo/BB10-Cascades-Samples/BBM Carousel/readme.md

 The sample was built using the "bbjamcarousel" example located here -> https://github.com/blackberry/Cascades-Community-Samples/tree/master/stumpers/bbjamcarousel

+**Special Thanks**
-Special thanks to the author of that sample, https://github.com/jlarsby.
-Thanks also to [Rich Balsewich] (https://twitter.com/OnlineODB) for providing the implementation framework to tie in the BBM invocation code to.
+[Johan Larsby] (https://github.com/jlarsby), the author of that "bbjamcarousel" sample [Rich Balsewich] (https://twitter.com/OnlineODB) for modifying the "bbjamcarousel" sample and providing the implementation framework to tie in the BBM invocation code to

 **Applies To**